 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. would the technology result in a significantly better performance than any commonly used technologies in the host country?
-Work Prebake with Point Feeder system (PFPB).
-Until 2005, ALBRAS implemented several improvement in order to increase the production as to 460.000 ton Aluminium/year with the current of 170 kA on line 1 and 180 kA on lines 2.3 and 4 /7/ and reduce the anode effect from 0.9 AE/potday to 0.21 AE/pot per day, when was verified a stable level from March 2004 to March 2005.
+Final Concl. technologies in the host country? improvement in order to increase the production as to 460.000 ton Aluminium/year with the current of 170 kA on line 1 and 180 kA on lines 2.3 and 4 /8/ and reduce the anode effect from 0.9 AE/potday to 0.21 AE/pot per day, when was verified a stable level from March 2004 to March 2005.
 This technology reach the level mentioned of 0.21 AE/pot per day.
-ALBRAS want to reduce this effect, which happens durinig overfeed condition, and due not foreseen operational conditions.
+ALBRAS want to reduce this effect, which happens during overfeed condition, and due not foreseen operational conditions.
 To achieve this, ALBRAS developed the "Anode Effect Early Detection Algorithm" A.3.2.
-Does the project make provisions for meeting training and maintenance needs? /1/ DR Yes - The "Anode Effect Early Detection Algorithm" was developed by own technical expertise and the system is upload on ALBRAS Control Center. ОК A.4.
+Does the project make provisions for meeting training and maintenance needs? /1/ DR Yes - The "Anode Effect Early Detection Algorithm" was developed by own technical expertise and the system is upload on ALBRAS Control Center.
+OK A.4.
 Contribution to Sustainable Development The project's contribution to sustainable development is assessed.
 A.4.1.
-Has the host country confirmed that the project assists it in achieving sustainable development? /1/ DR The project is in line with current sustainable development priorities in Brazil.
+Has the host country confirmed that the project assists it in achieving sustainable development? /1/ DR The project is in line with current sustainable development priorities in Brazil and was confirmed by Brazilian DNA.
+OK A.4.2.
+Will the project create other environmental or social benefits than GHG emission reductions? /1/ DR The project is according the ALBRAS's Sustainability Policy which have several initiatives to improve the life quality of own employees and regional communities as OK